 Eight Great Photoshop Actions for Halloween

-Transform anyone into ethereal specter with this action.
+Transform anyone into ethereal spectre with this action.
 This non-destructive process is easy to apply and adjust, and creates a look that is completely other-worldly.

-In fact, not one but twelve actions are included in this set, all to help you create a cool, dark cinematic thriller look.
+Not one, but twelve actions are included in this set to help you create a cool, dark cinematic thriller look.
 Choose a heavy effect (like below) for maximum mood, or dial it back for a subtly unsettling twist on reality.

 People who love zombies are, well, pretty darn ravenous about 'em.
 Make the zombie look without the make-up using this Photoshop action.
 Paint-in the area to zombify and run the action for full flesh-eating glory.

 Glitch and distortion is unsettling in a psychological way that's hard to pin down.
 It just works.
 Add colour offset and tracking glitches to your photos with this action.
 A word to the wise: with this action, spookiness is maximized in dark images containing bright highlights, as below.

 Inverted, vibrantly coloured, glowing images: it's a neat look!
 A bit freaky.
 Conversely to the above, this action works best with pictures that start out with a dark subject on a light background.

 Rich black and white with a touch of blood red—classy, and more than a little bit dangerous.
 Inspired by Frank Miller's neo-noir graphic novel and film of the same name.

 More than a hundred colour variations are possible with this action.
 Discordant colours work well for halloween, but, like the Sin City action above, a perfect choice is red and black: moody, foreboding, heavy.
 Sinister!

 Turn any face into a scary clown face.
 This action contains 10 types of eyes, 6 paint options for eyes, 5 special horror effects, 3 paint options for mouth and many other interesting tools.
 Start creating your own IT inspired photos.